githubtraining/write-javascript-actions/responses/16_using-ncc.md

 `ncc build <input-file>`

 A new directory named `dist` will be created.
 Within that directory you will find a file named `index.js`.
-To tell GitHub Actions that this new `index.js` file is the one that should run when your Action is used a small edit to the `action.yml` file needs to be made.
+To tell GitHub Actions that this new `index.js` file is the one that should run when your action is used a small edit to the `action.yml` file needs to be made.

 _before:_